Kryptonite778/Kryptonite778/README.md

 </h1>
 <br>
 <div align="left">
-Hey there 👋

-I’m Aiman, an Astronomy & Astrophysics student.
+An Astronomy & Astrophysics student.

 My work focuses on **software quality, system reliability, and network fundamentals**, with experience in testing, analysis, and system-level thinking.